 Ablution Facilities: Chemical toilet facilities or other approved toilet facilities (at least 1 toilet for each sex and for every 30 workers) must be provided and located on the site in such a way that the toilets will not cause any form of pollution of the site.
 Toilets must be placed within the site camp and must be well outside any riparian zone.
-The ablution facilities must not be linked to the river system in any way.
 The toilets must be placed on a level surface and secured to prevent them from blowing over.
 The toilets must be serviced regularly and kept in an orderly state.
 The contractor must ensure that no spillage occurs when the toilets are cleaned, serviced or moved.
 Performing ablutions outside of the provided toilet facilities is strictly prohibited.

 Eating Area & Rest Area: A dedicated area within which construction workers can rest and eat during breaks must be provided within the site camp.
-Seating and shade must be provided.
+Seating and shade should be provided.